emptymalei/research-notes/docs/collective/dispersion-relation.rst

 I think not.
 As long as we have a point on :math:`\omega(k)` plane that :math:`\omega'(k_b)=\infty` and :math:`\omega'(k_{b,-})\omega'(k_{b,+})<0`, we could obtain a complex k for some range of it.

 Is this true?
 I can not prove it but give some examples.
 From :numref:`dr-omega-k-continuous-table-0-9-0-3-png`, I can choose the combination :math:`\{g_1,g_2\}=\{3,1\}`.
 Solve the system using the traditional method and set :math:`\omega=0`.

-When I wrote down the equation of motion, I realized that we have a complex k solution as long as the complex k gives us a real :math:`\omega`.
+(When I wrote down the equation of motion, I realized that we have a complex k solution as long as the complex k gives us a real :math:`\omega`.)
+When I try to solve the problem, I will face eactly the same problem of solving some matrix eqation of polarization tensor.

+Or I can simply consider :math:`k(n)` and find whether we have a region of :math:`k'(n)=0` and :math:`k''(n)\neq 0` which generates different numbers of solutions in different region of :math:`k`.

+.. admonition:: Imagary Part in k
+   :class: note

+   For MAA solution, I can try to solve :math:`n` given value of :math:`\omega`.
+If I obtain complex value of :math:`n`, then I have complex value of k thus instability.

+   However, the equation for n is hard to solve.